anthonyjsmith/anthonyjsmith.github.io/lectionary-commentary.md

 * **Genesis 2.4b-9, 15-25** starts with water ('a stream would rise from the earth, and water the whole face of the ground'), and then is about the creation of the man, the garden in Eden, the animals, and the woman (omitting the names of the rivers).
 * **Psalm 65** says, 'You visit the earth and water it'.
 * **Revelation 4** is a vision of heaven (with 'a sea of glass'), and has the 'elders' praising God, 'for you created all things'.
-* **Luke 8.22-25** has a 'gale' on the lake: Jesus 'rebuked the wind and the raging waves; they ceased, and there was a calm'.
+* **Luke 8.22-25** jumps ahead in the series in Luke (between Proper 6 and 7), and has a 'gale' on the lake: Jesus 'rebuked the wind and the raging waves; they ceased, and there was a calm'.

 ## 1 before Lent* {#beforelent1}